COPA 2018 Judges

 Charles Lim is a designer, developer and digital director in Toronto with ten years in publishing and media.
 He’s passionate about the intersection of design, technology and content, and is the Director, Digital Platforms at Totem.
 You can learn more about him at http://charleslim.net

-Chris Skinner is a digital media executive with more than 15 years experience, currently serving as Vice President, Digital Media at Anthem Media Group.
-Previously, Chris was the head of digital for CTV.ca at Bell Media, overseeing the digital strategy for some of Canada’s top TV programs including The Amazing Race Canada (CSA winner 2014) and MasterChef Canada.
-Prior to joining CTV, Chris held several senior digital positions at St. Joseph Media, publisher of award-winning magazines such as Toronto Life, Fashion, Canadian Family, and Weddingbells.
+Chris Skinner is a senior digital strategy consultant, working at some of Canada's top media brands over the past 12+ years.
+Product, content, distribution, monetization, social and everything in between.
+Most recently, Chris was Vice President, Digital at Anthem Sports & Entertainment and prior to that head of digital for CTV.ca at Bell Media, overseeing the digital strategy for some of Canada’s top TV programs including The Amazing Race Canada, MasterChef Canada, The Junos and more.
+Prior to joining CTV, Chris held several senior digital positions at St. Joseph Media, publisher of award-winning magazines such as Toronto Life, FASHION, Canadian Family, and Weddingbells.

 Cory is owner/founder of CORE Communications and Marketing.
 He has held senior positions in Media, Creative, Innovation, Digital/Technology roles with some of Canada’s best agencies.
 Over the past 15+ years, he has brought award winning innovative strategies, solutions and creative executions to clients.
 A holistic thinker, he is constantly pushing and blurring the boundaries between consumer, media, technology and brands.
 Cory brings a distinct and future oriented viewpoint needed for success in a hyper-connected yet fragmented communications landscape.
 He has worked on esteemed clients such as Google, Tim Horton’s, Molson/Modello, Diageo, Bell, Kraft, Telus/Koodo, Audi, and many other brands.